-Comparison with the previous Dekad

-A comparison between the 3rd dekad of January 2025 and the 1st dekad of February 2025 shows a slight increase in rainfall for some pocket areas of Gambella and Oromia and slight decrease in some pocket areas of South West Ethiopia.
+Comparison with the previous Dekad A comparison between the 2nd dekad of February 2025 and the 3rd dekad of February 2025 shows a slight decrease in rainfall for some pocket areas of Gambella, Amhara, Tigray, Oromia and South West Ethiopia.
 For the rest of the country, there was no significant change, as the satellite estimates closely matched the actual rainfall patterns.